Far too many young people continue to be drawn into areas of violence, exploitation, and county lines. Let’s draw the line, together. Learn more.

 Absence notes

-Comments regarding students’ absence received from parents/carers and/or made by staff regarding absence should all be recorded on the learner’s Contact Log, including all unsuccessful call attempts and messages.
+Comments regarding students’ absence received from parents/carers and/or made by staff regarding absence should all be recorded on the learner’s Contact Log on the PICS system, including all unsuccessful call attempts and messages.
 These notes will be used in reviews, proceedings and investigation as evidence.

 Continuing absence